PaulKinlan/paul.kinlan.me/content/2013-06-20-another-experiment-in-creating-a-mobile-friendly-table-of-contents.markdown

 +  **Less clutter**.
 Scrolling elements in to take up a portion of the screen, but keeps everything else on the screen.
 There are too many things that the reader could accidentally click on.
 +  **More screen estate**.
 I did not appreciate this at the time, but by giving the screen up for the ToC we get to do some really nice things that make sense including:
    +  Displaying the entire ToC without scrolling in most cases
-   +  Making the content more readalbe by boosting the font size
+   +  Making the content more readable by boosting the font size
    +  Creating bigger touch targets through the increased font-size and padding so it is easier to get to the point in the article you want
-   +  With bigger type we could apply a subtle heirarchy to the content for nested `ul` by changing the colour of the font sligthly.
+   +  With bigger type we could apply a subtle hierarchy to the content for nested `ul` by changing the colour of the font sligthly.
 When the type was smaller it was very hard to see any difference at all in the font colour.

 Let's have a look at the changes.